canonical/base-mlflow/README.md

 FROM charmed/base-mlflow:latest
 ```

-# MLflow ROCK OCI image
+# MLflow rock OCI image

-The following tools are required to build ROCK image manually:
+The following tools are required to build rock image manually:
 - `rockcraft' - A tool to create OCI images.
 - `skopeo` - A tool to operate on container images and registries.